Cosys-Lab/Cosys-AirSim/docs/install_windows.md

 ## Build AirSim
 * Install Visual Studio 2022.
 Make sure to select Desktop Development with C++ and Windows 10/11 SDK **10.0.X (choose latest)** and select the latest .NET Framework SDK under the 'Individual Components' tab while installing VS 2022.
 More info [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine?application_version=5.3).
 * Start `Developer Command Prompt for VS 2022`.
-* Clone the repo: `git clone https://github.com/Cosys-Lab/Cosys-AirSim.git`, and go the AirSim directory by `cd AirSim`.
+* Clone the repo: `git clone https://github.com/Cosys-Lab/Cosys-AirSim.git`, and go the AirSim directory by `cd Cosys-AirSim`.
 * Run `build.cmd` from the command line.
 This will create ready to use plugin bits in the `Unreal\Plugins` folder that can be dropped into any Unreal project.

 ## Build Unreal Project

 Finally, you will need an Unreal project that hosts the environment for your vehicles.
 Make sure to close and re-open the Unreal Engine and the Epic Games Launcher before building your first environment if you haven't done so already.
 After restarting the Epic Games Launcher it will ask you to associate project file extensions with Unreal Engine, click on 'fix now' to fix it.
-AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
+Cosys-AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
 Please see [setting up Unreal Environment](unreal_proj.md).

 ## Setup Remote Control (Multirotor only)